IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0003-Process Modeling.md

 ## Consequences

 Positive Impact:

-- no need to learn a process modeling tool.
+- No need to learn a process modeling tool.

 Negative Impact:

-- code will need to be written to handle interations.
+- Code will need to be written to handle interations.